Blueberryy/Anti-Speedrunner_System/README.md

-ass_incap			Kick (c)	Incapacitate a player for speedrunning. ass_invert			Kick (c)	Invert a player's movement keys for speedrunning. ass_key				Kick (c)	Choose a new Keyman. ass_null			Root (z)	Give a player immunity. ass_puke			Kick (c)	Puke on a player for speedrunning. ass_restart			Kick (c)	Cause a player to restart at the spawn area for speedrunning.
+ass_incap			Kick (c)	Incapacitate a player for speedrunning. ass_invert			Kick (c)	Invert a player's movement keys for speedrunning. ass_key				Kick (c)	Choose a new Keyman. ass_mirror			Kick (c)	Mirror a player's damage for speedrunning. ass_null			Root (z)	Give a player immunity. ass_puke			Kick (c)	Puke on a player for speedrunning. ass_restart			Kick (c)	Cause a player to restart at the spawn area for speedrunning.